th2-net/th2-docs/content/versions/1-5-4/boxes/exactpro/codec.md

 ```

 ### Simulator link(-s)
-The simulator should be linked to the `codec` in order to interact with a system under test  through the desired conn.
+The `simulator` should be linked to the `codec` in order to interact with a system under test through the desired `conn`.

-- To send messages to the system under test , link dedicated to desired conn sim pin with applied session-alias as attribute should be linked to in_codec_encode `codec` pin;
+- To send messages to the system under test , link dedicated to desired `conn` `sim` pin with applied session-alias as attribute should be linked to `in_codec_encode` `codec` pin;

-- To receive messages from the system under test , link out_codec_decode `codec` pin with sim's subscribe pin.
+- To receive messages from the system under test , link `out_codec_decode` `codec` pin with sim's subscribe pin.

 **from-codec-links.yml**